perfetto-mcp-rs

 list_table_structure Show column names and types for a table

-execute_sql Run a PerfettoSQL query, returns JSON rows (max 5000)
+execute_sql Run a PerfettoSQL query, returns columnar JSON {columns, rows} (max 5000 rows)

 list_processes List processes in the trace (pid, name, start/end timestamps)